Charles O'Tudor: Honours

-Adstrat was endorsed by the State's Commissioner of Health, Jide Idris, "to deliver on the promises of the Health Advocacy Implementation Committee."
-O'Tudor led a team of brand strategists that bid for and won Cross River State's pioneer Out of Home Media Project which was recently passed into law by the State House of Assembly.
+Adstrat was endorsed by Lagos State Commissioner for Health Jide Idris in connection with the Health Advocacy Implementation Committee.
+O'Tudor later led a team of brand strategists involved in Cross River State's outdoor media project.

 In 2005, he entered the "Junior Chamber International Hall of All Time Fame of Exemplary Leaders".
 He was also awarded The Brand Consultant of the Year Award by CITY People Magazine.
 He was appointed a member of the Obudu Ranch International Mountain Race Marketing Committee and Chairman of its Sub Committee on Brand Strategy, Marketing and Advertising by the Governor of Cross-River State, Senator Liyel Imoke.
 He is a member of the Board of Judges; a member of the Roundtable, and the Wits Business School Alumni Association, University of the Witwatersrand.

 Personal life

 O’Tudor is married with three children: Vanzale, Dorothy and Daniel.
 In 2012, he changed his trademark look when he shaved his dreadlocks, which he had for decades.